-Oktoberfest- In Huntington Beach this is an opportunity to be full emerged in Germany culture and tradition in the month of October.
-They have a band that they fly in from germany for the whole month and authentic cuisine and beverages.
+Oktoberfest.
+In Huntington Beach this is an opportunity to be fully emerged in Germany culture and tradition in the month of October.
+They have a band that they fly in from Germany for the whole month and authentic cuisine and beverages.

 I hope this helps convince you all of everything that LA has to offer, comment on this post if you know of other great activities that I didn’t list.

 5 weeks closer to graduation . . . ⟩